tshepang/blog/content/computing/my current desktop setup.rst

     Need to get 0 B/31.0 MB of archives.
     After this operation, 90.8 MB of additional disk space will be used.

 GNOME philosophy tends towards tight integration, leading to things being not as modular as I would like: how could a display manager end up depending on a Contacts tool, or the Bluetooth stack.
-It may very well be just how it was built in Debian, but that also means there were build options that allowed such tight coupling in the first place.
+It may be just how it was built in Debian, but that also means there were build options that allowed such tight coupling in the first place.
 GDM has served me well for years, but I'm not interested in all those tools it brings with.